dayanaxie/Analisis_de_Musica/README.md

      - Reads the CSV file.
      - Applies basic transformations/cleaning (depending on the dataset).
      - Writes the result in **Parquet format** into HDFS.
+     - It takes approximately 7 minutes to process the data.

 3. **Output in HDFS (Parquet format)**
    - The files are stored in HDFS under the prefix: